 Michael Johnson wants to get paid, and he fought like it against Dustin Poirier.

-“The Menace” garnered a $50,000 “Performance of the Night” bonus for his work in Saturday’s UFC Fight Night Hidalgo main event, as he knocked out Poirier with a counter right hook and follow-up punches 1:35 into the opening stanza of their lightweight encounter.
+“The Menace” garnered a $50,000 “Performance of the Night” bonus for his work in Saturday’s UFC Fight Night Hidalgo main event (online sportsbooks), as he knocked out Poirier with a counter right hook and follow-up punches 1:35 into the opening stanza of their lightweight encounter.
 The sudden finish brought a resounding end to Poirier’s four-fight winning streak at 155 pounds.

 Elsewhere, Evan Dunham and Rick Glenn pocketed $50,000 apiece for “Fight of the Night” in their featured lightweight scrap.
 Dunham nearly put Glenn away with a rear-naked choke in round one and generally got the better of his adversary with a pressure-based offensive approach.
 Glenn stayed in the fight for all three rounds, however, and the two combatants engaged in a wild slugfest in the contest’s waning moments.